Telefonica/toolium/docs/ai_utils.rst

 @accuracy
 ~~~~~~~~~

-You can use accuracy tags in your Behave scenarios to specify the desired accuracy level and number of ex for
+You can use accuracy tags in your Behave scenarios to specify the desired accuracy level and number of executions for
 scenarios that involve AI-generated content.
 The accuracy tag follows the format `@accuracy_<percent>_<executions>`,
 where `<percent>` is the desired accuracy percentage (0-100) and `<executions>` is the number of executions to achieve
 that accuracy.
 For example, `@accuracy_80_10` indicates that the scenario must be executed 10 times and it should